Types of Informed Consent

 When a separate assent document is utilized, the researcher should ensure that the name of the consenting parent appears on the assent that is signed by the minor (as surnames may differ).
 The links below provide samples of assent written in age-appropriate language.

 Researchers are required to obtain parental permission prior to obtaining child assent, and minors are not required to take part in a study for which a parent has given consent.
-All questions regarding use of assent should be directed to email@example.com or to the IRB Administrator at (470) 578-2268.
+All questions regarding use of assent should be directed to firstname.lastname@example.org or the IRB Director & Chair at (470) 578-6407.

 Student Class Project Consent Form